Documentation

 /mod resolve-ticket ticket:42

 Marks the ticket as resolved.
-The member who submitted it won't get a notification, so you may want to follow up in the thread or DM them if the situation warrants it.
+The member who submitted it will not get a notification, so you may want to follow up in the thread or DM them if the situation warrants it.

 Cleanup